schappim/mBot-Gitbook/section-4-chapter-23-the-if-and-ifelse-control-structure.md

 C. A bare variable block.

-D. One that has a shape that fits perfectly in the condition spot.
+D. One that has a shape that fits in the condition spot.

 _Answer: D_

+---

-Question 4.22.3: What is the way to have more alternative options in case an "if" condition turns up to be False?
+#### Question 4.22.4: What is the way to have more alternative options in case an "if" condition turns up to be False?

 A. There is no way since when a condition is false, the program always exits immediately the "if" control block.